-PROCESS OFFICES RESPONSIBLE AVAILABLE SANCTIONS ANTICIPATED TIMELINES Undergraduate & Graduate Students In all cases within the disciplinary proceeding, regardless of the location of the alleged misconduct the University will provide the complainant with the Survivor Support Handout that explains the various rights and options when reporting an incident of sexual harassment sexual assault, dating violence, domestic violence and stalking.
-"Learn Where to Get Support".
-Wherever possible, the University will provide the complainant with access to medical care, emotional support, information regarding the confidential survivor advocate and, when requested, any academic/ housing accommodations.
-The University will assess the immediate safety needs of the parties, including, for example, assisting with acquiring protective orders or other protective measures, including no contact orders.
-The University will give provide information for reporting to UCPD Berkeley or the local police department, when applicable and will assist complainant with contacting law enforcement, if the complainant requests.
-According to the UC Policy on Sexual Violence and Sexual Harassment the Title IX Officer, in consultation with relevant campus partners (e.g., CARE Advocate, Student Housing, Center for Student Conduct (CSC) and UCPD Berkeley, will assess the need to implement interim or long-term protective measures, such as interim suspensions, exclusions from areas of campus, housing changes, change in class schedule and "No Contact" directives between both parties.
-OPHD will provide complainants and respondents acopy of the applicable UC Policy on Sexual Harassment and Sexual Violence and local implementing procedures that include an outline of the administrative investigation in your service of the administrative investigation in grip the respondent motifying them of the investigation is to be conducted, OPHD and CSC will co-author and send a letter to both the complainant and the respondent notifying them of the investigation, OPHD will provide the parties, a OPHD Center for Student Conduct Dean of Students Vice Chancellor of Student Affairs University Health Services UCPD Berkeley PATH to Care Center The following sanctions are available depending on the outcome of The investigation and/ or hearing process.
-NoSanction Notification Warning Probation Suspension Dismissal Educational sanctions such as completing workshops or attending counseling assessments may also be applied.
-All "days" referred to in this timeline are "work days," defined as Monday - Friday, when the University is officially open for classes.
-OPHD investigates complaints and makes findings as promptly as possible, optimally within 50 days.
+PROCESS OFFICES RESPONSIBLE AVAILABLE SANCTIONS ANTICIPATED TIMELINES Undergraduate & Graduate Students In all cases within the disciplinary proceeding, regardless of the location of the alleged misconduct, the university will provide the complainant with the survivor support handout that explains the various rights and options when reporting an incident of sexual harasment, sexual assault, dating violence, domestic violence, or stalking.
+Wherever possible, the University will provide the complainant with access to medical care, emotional support, information regarding confidential care advocates, and, when requested, academic/housing accommodations.
+The university will assess the immediate safety needs of the complainant, including, for example, assisting with acquiring protective/restraining orders or other protective measures, including "No-Contact" directives.
+The university will give provide information for reporting to UCPD Berkeley or the local police department, when applicable and will assist complainant with contacting law enforcement, if the complainant requests.
+According to the UC Policy on Sexual Violence and Sexual Harassment, The Office for UR Cerkeley, will consult with relevant campus partners (e.g., PATH to Care, RSSP Center for Student Conduct (CSC), and UCPD to assess the need to implement interim or long-term protective measures, such as interim suspensions, exclusions from areas of ampus, housing changes, changes in class schedule, and "No-Contact" directives between both parties.
+OPHD will provide complainants and respondents a copy of the UC Policy on Sexual Violence and Sexual Harassment and local implementing procedures that include an outline of the administrative investigation as uell as describing the Student Conduct and therespondent services coordinator, who can explain the respondent services coordinator, who can explain the genore stights and options under applicable policies.
+If an investigation is to be conducted, OPHD and CSC will co-autor and seed a letter to both the complainant and th OPHD Center for Student Conduct Center for Support and Intervention Vice Chancellor of Student Affairs University Health Services UCPD Berkeley PATH to Care Center The following disciplinary outcomes are possible, depending on the outcome of the investigation and adjudication process. • No Sanction • Warning/Censure • Probation • Loss of Privileges/Exclusion from Activities • Suspension • Dismissal • Educational sanctions such as completing workshops or assessments may also be applied.
+All "days" referred to in this timeline are "work days," defined as Monday - Friday, when the university is officially open.
+OPHD investigates allegations and makes findings as promptly as possible, optimally within 50 days.
 Extensions to this timeline can be made for good cause.
-Ifextensions are made, the parties will be notified.
-Upon completion of the investigation, CSC meets with students and issues outcome letter within 10 days.
+If extensions are made, the parties will be notified.
+Upon completion of the investigation, CSC meets with students and issues an outcome letter within 10 days.
 Extensions to this timeline can be made for good cause.
-If extensionsare made, the parties will be notified.
-The investigation and adjudication of the case will normally take 60 days unless an extension has been granted for good cause.
-Either party may submit an appeal of the case outcome within 10 days of the issuance of the case outcome letter.
-If the Appeal Officer determines that the appeal meets the grounds, a hearing will be convened in order to resolve the issue brought forth on appeal.
-If the findings or sanctions are overturned or modified by the Appeal Hearing Officer, the written decision will inform the respondent, complainant and CSC of the right to submit a written appeal to the Chancellor's designee within five (5) business days.
+If extensions are made, the parties will be notified.
+Either party may submit an appeal of the case outcome letter.
+If the appeal officer grants the appeal, a hearing will be convened.
+If the findings or sanctions are overturned or modified by the appeal officer, the written decision will inform the respondent, complainant and CSC of the right to submit a written appeal to the designee of the chancellor within five (5) business days.